 Location is key in Sunset

-Realtors like to joke that their three favorite words are location, location and location, and the Sunset neighborhood has all three.
+In Sunset, it’s all about convenience and location.
 “It is hard to beat the Sunset location,” says Realtor Mike Merino of Realty One.
 “It’s close to great schools and hospitals, there’s shopping close by, it’s easy to get to the highway, and it’s near the beach.”
 Situated less than 20 miles west of downtown Miami, the area features an array of well-built and attractive homes to choose from, ranging from cozy ranch-style houses to sprawling modern designs in gated communities.
-Area schools are excellent, and the neighborhood features amazing restaurants and shopping opportunities, as well as multiple nearby parks.
-In short, you can find it all in the prime location of Sunset.
+Area schools are highly rated, and the neighborhood features popular restaurants and shopping opportunities, as well as multiple nearby parks.

 For outdoor recreation, Sunset offers residents a choice of nearby parks.
-Sunset Park offers visitors a playground, baseball diamond, tennis and racquetball courts, a basketball court and a walking path.
+Sunset Park has a playground, athletic facilities and a walking path.
 Miller Drive Park has basketball and tennis courts and a playground.
 Miller Drive Park is also home to the Raices Hispanic Heritage Arts and Culture Center, offering visual and performing arts programs for all ages.
-Westwood Park has a baseball diamond and tennis courts, as well as a playground.
-On the neighborhood’s southern boundary, you’ll find the Snapper Creek Trail, a paved 3-mile trail perfect for walking or running.
+Residents are also around 20 miles from Miami Beach, a year-round hot spot for swimming, fishing and sunbathing.
+On the neighborhood’s southern boundary, the 3-mile Snapper Creek Trail is popular among runners and bikers.

 Written By